mch649/ProgrammingAssignment2/README.md

 This assignment requires using provided code, with modification, to perform matrix inversion.
-To improve performance, a caching function is included to short cut the computation of the matrix if it is already memeroy resident.
+To improve performance, a caching function is included to short-cut the computation of the matrix if it is already memeroy resident.